 Preparing for Chest Reconstruction Top Surgery

-Maintaining a healthy lifestyle and being in your best condition is genderally advised when undergoing any type of surgery, including gender confirming surgery.
-This article provides a basic guideline for getting physically, emotionally, and mentally ready for your chest reconstruction top surgery, formerly referred to as FTM top surgery.
-We discuss our suggested diet and exercise as well as emotional support during your top surgery recovery.
+This article provides a basic guideline for getting physically, emotionally, and mentally ready for your chest reconstruction or breast reduction top surgery–antiquaitedly referred to as FTM or FTN (non-binary) top surgery.
+We discuss our suggested diet and exercise as well as emotional support you might need during your top surgery recovery.
 We also cover some recommendations for quitting smoking, alcohol, and drugs that can help you set yourself up for success.

 Getting Physically Healthy Before Chest Reconstruction Top Surgery

-Being healthy and maintaining a balanced diet and consistent exercise are some of the keys to a healthy lifestyle.
+Maintaining a balanced diet and engaging in consistent exercise are some of the keys to a healthy lifestyle.
 Being healthy means something different for everyone.
 These are general guidelines, but it is best to work with your care team and surgeon to determine what is best for you.

-The Gender Confirmation Center doesn’t have a weight or BMI cutoff for folks who are considering gender-affirming surgery, and it’s best to be at your healthiest prior to any surgery.
+The Gender Confirmation Center does not have a weight or BMI cutoff for folks who are considering gender-affirming surgery, and it’s best to be at your healthiest prior to any surgery.
 Here are a couple ways our patients have been able to maintain a healthy lifestyle before and after surgery:

 - Avoid Fad Diets: A ‘fad diet’ is a term that promises quick weight loss (usually through an unbalanced or unhealthy diet).
 An unbalanced diet means you’re usually cutting out one food group (or multiple), which means you could be losing out on important vitamins.
 A lot of these fad diets claim that you’re losing fat, but most likely you’re really losing water weight.
 Losing weight quickly may be appealing but can be dangerous for a number of reasons.